BrandonTaft/npm-react-autocomplete/README.md

 ### `list: Array`
 - `Array` of the values to be searched for a match to the user input
+- Values are first inserted and stored into a Trie
 - values that contain the text entered will be displayed in the dropdown
 - `getPropValue: Function` is needed to display Object Property Values